kevinsawicki/faceoff/README.md

 * Who has scored the most goals
 * Number of countries from each continent
 * First time countries
+* How many world cups
+* Where and when was the first one

 ## Countries